Zev Yaroslavsky: Opposition to housing and development

+In 1993, Yaroslavsky sought to block or limit expansion plans for 20th Century Fox in his Westside district.
+Homeowner groups in his district opposed the expansion.

+Role in limiting rail expansion

+Yaroslavsky played an important role in blocking the Expo line expansion to Santa Monica in his Westside district in 1993.
+Homeowners in the district had complained that the proposed route would cause crime and noise.

 Los Angeles Police Department

 During the late 1970s and early 1980s, Yaroslavsky emerged as the leading critic of the Los Angeles Police Department's controversial intelligence-gathering practices.
 In an open challenge to then-Chief Daryl F. Gates, Yaroslavsky accused the department's Public Disorder Intelligence Division of spying on some 200 law-abiding individuals and groups.
-The unit was disbanded in early 1983 amid mounting disclosures that the department had not only been spying on critics and left-learning groups, but also had been secretly storing intelligence files in the home and garage of a detective.
+The unit was disbanded in early 1983 amid mounting disclosures that the department had not only been spying on critics and left-leaning groups, but also had been secretly storing intelligence files in the home and garage of a detective.
 Those documents included files on Yaroslavsky and then-Mayor Tom Bradley.
 A confidential report by three top Los Angeles police officials concluded, among other things, that the unit was riddled with management problems and was plagued by attitudes rooted in the past.
 The ensuing outcry set the stage for Yaroslavsky to prevail in his five-year effort to win passage of a local freedom of information act, which was strongly opposed by police officials who argued that it would be "stupid" to tell a potential "terrorist" whether the department had a file on him.
 One assistant chief accused the councilman of a "lack of integrity."
 Although the council majority weakened the final ordinance under pressure from the department, Yaroslavsky and the American Civil Liberties Union, which had sued the LAPD, proclaimed victory nonetheless.
 "It's not as strong as I wanted it to be," Yaroslavsky said, "but it could have been a lot weaker."
 The ACLU suit was settled in 1984, with the City of Los Angeles agreeing to pay $1.8 million to 131 plaintiffs and to establish more rigorous controls over future intelligence-gathering activities.

-As chairman of the council's powerful Police, Fire and Public Safety Committee, Yaroslavsky also was highly critical of the LAPD's use of choke holds, which had been linked to more than a dozen deaths of suspects in Los Angeles police custody during a three-year period in the early 1980s.
+As chairman of the council's powerful Police, Fire and Public Safety Committee, Yaroslavsky criticized the LAPD's use of choke holds, which had been linked to more than a dozen deaths of suspects in Los Angeles police custody during a three-year period in the early 1980s.
 Yaroslavsky and his committee initially negotiated new guidelines for use of the technique, aimed at subduing suspects by either choking off air supply or blocking the flow of blood to the brain, causing unconsciousness.
 But by the end of 1982, with controversy continuing, Yaroslavsky argued that a moratorium on chokeholds imposed by the civilian Police Commission should be made permanent.

+Conflicts of interest

+In 1990, Yaroslavsky authorized a nonprofit group, Jewish Federation Council, which was run by the husband of Yaroslavsky's long-time top aide to build housing on a lot without taking part in competitive bidding procedures.